solana-foundation/developer-content/content/guides/dapps/cash-app.md

-This function uses React's useCallback hook to create a memoized callback function that handles the process of depositing funds within the connected solana program.
+This function uses React's useCallback hook to create a memoized callback function that handles the process of depositing funds within the connected Solana program.
 It accepts a `Program` parameter which is an Anchor program interface for the `CashApp` dApp.

 Since the `namespace` is generally used as follows: